photoview/photoview/ui/README.md

 this will deploy your React app to Zeit Now and give you a unqiue URL for your app.
 For example: https://grand-stack-starter-ui-pwntmhvvwr.now.sh

+## Material-UI

+[Material-UI](https://material-ui.com/) components are included.
+See [the docs](https://material-ui.com/getting-started/usage/) for an overview of the components included.
+This starter example makes use of the Material-UI data Table (and related) components.

 ## Create React App